Welcome to Reception!

 Reception Teacher and Foundation Stage Leader: Mrs L Blackshaw

-Teaching Assistants: Mrs Rearden, Mrs Walton, Mrs Lord Jones.
+Teaching Assistants: Mrs Rearden, Mrs Lord Jones and Mrs Phillips.

 Welcome to our class page.
 In Reception we learn through exploring and investigating, we love learning indoors and outdoors.